JoshPennPierson/Zooming-with-Target-Focus/README.md

 This algorithm maintains the proportions between a given object and the edges of the view while zooming.

-Try out the algoritm here: [http://pennpierson.com/gm_zoom/](http://pennpierson.com/gm_zoom/) Or download the GameMaker source files.
+Try out the algoritm here (it uses the mouse as the object to focus on): [http://pennpierson.com/gm_zoom/](http://pennpierson.com/gm_zoom/)

+Or download and play with the GameMaker source files.

 ----